bem-site/bem-method/events/campjs-melbourne-2014/campjs-melbourne-2014.en.md

 Follow [@bem_en](http://twitter.com/bem_en) for updates and live tweets.

-Hopefully, there will be video available after the conference, that we can share with you.
+Hopefully, there will be video available after the conference that we can share with you.

 **Stay BEMed!**